home-assistant/home-assistant.io/source/_components/rflink.markdown

 A complete list of devices supported by RFLink can be found [here](http://www.rflink.nl/blog2/devlist).

-This component is tested with the following hardware/software:
+This integration is tested with the following hardware/software:

 - Nodo RFLink Gateway V1.4/RFLink R46